Lockheed EC-130H Compass Call: Operational history

 The Compass Call had its first flight in 1981, was delivered to the Air Force in 1982, and reached initial operating capability in 1983.

 All EC-130H Compass Call aircraft are assigned to Air Combat Command.
 The EC-130H is operated by the 55th Electronic Combat Group (ECG) consisting of two operational squadrons (41st and 43rd Electronic Combat Squadron (ECS)), a formal training unit (the 42nd ECS), the 755th Operations Support Squadron (OSS), and the 755th Aircraft Maintenance Squadron (AMXS).
 The 55th ECG is a tenant unit of the 355th Fighter Wing at Davis-Monthan AFB, Arizona.
 Although located at Davis-Monthan, the group reports to the 55th Wing at Offutt AFB, Nebraska.

 Compass Call has been used in Yugoslavia, Haiti, Panama, Iraq, Afghanistan, and elsewhere.

 From 2002 to 2015, EC-130Hs participating in Operation Enduring Freedom - Afghanistan and Operation Freedom's Sentinel flew over 40,000 hours during 6,900 combat sorties.

 On 15 January 2020, the first EC-130H Compass Call (serial number 73-01587) was retired from active service.
 The aircraft was the first EC-130H Compass Call delivered to the Air Force in March 1982.

+The EC‑130H continued to operate into the mid‑2020s, but fleet numbers declined significantly as newer systems were introduced.
+In 2024, only a handful of the aircraft remained operational, and plans called for further retirements with mission equipment being transitioned to the next‑generation platform.

+In 2025, the U.S. Air Force announced acquisition of additional next‑generation electronic‑attack aircraft — the EA‑37B Compass Call — to eventually replace the aging EC‑130H fleet, as this newer platform is expected to provide improved survivability, mission capability, and updated electronic warfare systems.
+In September 2026, the EC-130 Compass Call made its last flight in company with its replacement EA-37B.